Applying PCRT in Practice - Ethical Decision-Making for Accountants

 Introduction

 There has also been a clear shift away from tax planning that exploits legislative gaps or ambiguities.
-Advisers are expected to operate in line with both the intention of Parliament and the spirit of the law, placing ethical conduct, professional judgment, and reputational risk firmly in focus.
+Advisers are expected to operate in line with both the intention of Parliament and the spirit of the law, placing ethical conduct, professional judgment and reputational risk firmly in focus.
+As firms increasingly use technology and AI-assisted tools to support research, analysis and client communications, these professional responsibilities remain unchanged, with advisers retaining responsibility for the quality, accuracy and appropriateness of the advice provided.

 What You Will Learn